 Please click here to see the words that children in Year 4 are expected to be able to spell by the end of the year.

 Pupils will be learning about solids, liquids and gases, electricity and sound.
 Lessons are largely practical in nature and aim to develop pupils' investigative skills in a range of pupil and teacher-led experiments.

 Our Topic Learning

-Our unit this term is 'Invaders and Settlers'.
+Our unit this term is 'Raiders.
+Traders.
+Invaders'.
 The children will learn about Anglo-Saxon, Scots and Vikings invasion of, and settlement in, Britain.
 They will study the invasions, settlements and kingdoms, place names, village life, laws and justice, art and culture.
 They will then study the Christian conversion, including the events at Canterbury, Iona and Lindisfarne.
 They will learn about the Viking and Anglo-Saxon struggle for the Kingdom of England to the time of Edward the Confessor and his death in 1066, the resistance by Alfred the Great and Athelstan and Danegeld.

 Children will use colour to represent character and mood when creating wand pictures using watercolours, create dragon eggs and paint a dragon in response to an illustrated story.
 We will then investigate textures and sculptures, creating a sculpture of a dragon's eye to demonstrate our learning.

 Pupils will be learning about E-Safety, creating Viking animation and using spreadsheets to organise their Christmas party.
 Pupils will access their GSuite accounts and utilise Classroom and online tools to support their digital learning.